justinwoo/my-blog-posts/posts/2017-07-15-writing-a-json-decoder-using-purescripts-rowtolist.md

+# Writing a JSON decoder using Purescript's RowToList

 *Update: with the release of Purescript-Record recently, there's no longer a need to use some of the hacks described in the implementation at the very end.
 See https://twitter.com/jusrin00/status/888096990088888321 and the follow up article here: http://qiita.com/kimagure/items/7d777826acf371293a93*

 With the recent Purescript 0.11.6 release, we can now turn row types into type-level lists.
 There's a nice post by Liam [here](https://liamgoodacre.github.io/purescript/rows/records/2017/07/10/purescript-row-to-list.html) that expains how these work and provides an involved example, but this one will just be a light overview going into a much simpler usage that involves going through a single type-level list.